heyoeyo/muggled_sam/README.md

 ### Model Weights

 Before you can run a model, you'll need to download it's weights.
-There are 3 officially support models (vit-base, vit-large and vit-huge).
-This repo uses the exact same weights as the original implementation (or any fine-tuned variant of the original models), which can be downloaded from the **Model Checkpoints** section of [original repo](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints).
+There are 3 officially supported SAMv1 models (vit-base, vit-large and vit-huge) and four v2 models (tiny, small, base-plus and large).
+This repo uses the exact same weights as the original implementations (or any fine-tuned variant of the original models), which can be downloaded from the **Download Checkpoints** section of [SAMv2 repo](https://github.com/facebookresearch/segment-anything-2?tab=readme-ov-file#download-checkpoints) and the **Model Checkpoints** section of the [SAMv1 repo](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints).

 After downloading a model file, you can place it in the `model_weights` folder of this repo or otherwise just keep note of the file path, since you'll need to provide this when running the demo scripts.
 If you do place the file in the [model_weights](https://github.com/heyoeyo/muggled_sam/tree/main/model_weights) folder, then it will auto-load when running the scripts.